 The AC8227L has the same four cores as the other 8227L chips, ancient (2014) designed cores unsuitable for running current generation apps.
 The processing power of AC8227L is meager and doesn’t have the speed required for today’s software.
 This includes Android 12, Google Maps, and any apps you use today.

 The AC8227L will only have a maximum of 2 GB RAM; some even have only 1 GB.
-Neither is enough to run Android 12.
+Neither is enough to run Android 12 without lag or a slow-to-respond system.

 Android 12 is a modern operating system, and it is targeted to run on modern hardware.
 This includes new phones and tablets.
 You would expect a modern phone to have at least 4 GB RAM, but most have 6 GB or more.
 This increased RAM allows for more featured and modern ram-hungry apps and operating systems.

 The current hardware closely matches Android’s current version because they work well together.
 When you try to run a modern Android version on a very old processor and RAM configuration, it fails to run well.
-You may find that it is prolonged, slower than ever, or won’t even install with version 12 of Android on hardware designed for Android 8.1go.
+You may find that it is slower than ever or won’t even install with version 12 of Android on hardware designed for Android 8.1 Go.

 While new versions of Android are better, they come at a cost.
 This cost is paid in RAM and Processor power.
 Each new Android needs more RAM and faster processing power to deliver these advances.
 You don’t get an improvement in speed by updating the Android version.
 What happens is that Android takes more RAM and clock cycles for itself and leaves less for the apps.
 You get the speed increases by buying a faster device.

 Any Android 12 update will be fake and not genuine Android 12.
-This is because the RAM and Processor in the AC8227L are just not enough to run Android 12.
+This is because the AC8227L’s RAM and processor are not enough to run Android 12.
+You will see the 8227L running the nerfed Android 8.1 Go, old Android 6, or earlier Android 4.4.4, which all require much fewer resources to run.